rohan-bansal/rohan-bansal/README.md

 #### I'm a silicon sorcerer 🧙 from Mountain View, California.

 I love to code and contribute to open-source!
-You can probably find me messing with electronics 🔌, playing guitar 🎸, or working on some cool software 💻!
+You can probably find me messing with electronics 🔌, playing guitar 🎸, developing a game 🎮 or working on some other cool software 💻!

 **Want to check out the cool stuff I'm working on?
 Go enter this into your terminal:**
 ```bash